What is TOUCH-AI?

 Will other use cases be released?
 When?

-Yes, the ACR DSI will continue to develop use cases for the next few years.
+Yes, DSI will continue to develop use cases for the next few years.
 The potential exists to create thousands of use cases.
-The ACR DSI anticipates creating several hundred freely available use cases by 2020.
+DSI anticipates creating several hundred freely available use cases by 2020.